MAAA-MPA Dual Degree

 Make the arts policies that matter

-At the O’Neill School, you can pursue the unique opportunity of earning a Master of Arts in Arts Administration in combination with a Master of Public Affairs with a concentration in Nonprofit Management.
+At the O’Neill School, you can earn a Master of Arts in Arts Administration in combination with a Master of Public Affairs with any MPA concentration.

 As an MAAA-MPA dual degree student you will develop skills in quantitative analysis, public sector management, budgeting, and public policy while gaining expertise in arts management, marketing, law, and cultural policy.